Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 # Pathfinder Character Sheet for Roll20.net
 ## Editing
-Unlike most character sheets found on the Roll20's repo (https://github.com/Roll20/roll20-character-sheets), the Pathfinder Community sheet must be edited/developed within a specific environment.
+Unlike most character sheets found on [Roll20's repo](https://github.com/Roll20/roll20-character-sheets), the Pathfinder Community sheet must be edited/developed within a specific environment.
 Sheetworkers have been separated into various modules of js based on their specific sheet sections or by function(s).
 It is necessary to minimally install git, node.js, and npm.
 In order to edit complete the following sections;
 ### Install Git (If you don't have it already)
 Download the latest version and install it.
 #### Windows